paynl/sdk-alliance/README.md

     'paymentMethodId' => 739
 ));

-if($success){
+if($success) {
-    // disabled
+   # Disabled
 }
 ```

 ##### 10. Get statistics of your submerchants
 You can get the statistics of your submerchants.
-For example to calculate the amount for the invoice in the next step
+For example to calculate the amount for the invoice in the next step.
 See the following [example](https://github.com/paynl/sdk-alliance/blob/master/samples/getStatistics.php)

 You can use the predefined periods